mehullakra/KITTI-Object-Detection-with-YOLOv5/README.md

 ## Step 4: Model Training

-To train the model, we will use the YOLOv5s model with its pretrained weights, finetuned on our dataset.
+To train the model, we will use the YOLOv5s model with its pretrained weights, to finetune on our dataset.
 Pretrained weights are auto-downloaded.
 The `data.yaml` file specifies information about the dataset, including:
-- `train` path
+- `train path`
-- `val` path
+- `val path`
-- Number of classes
+- `Number of classes`

 Run the following command: